Grovety/grc_devboard/docs/GRC_DevBoard_User_Guide.md

 Vibro app performs anomaly detection and classification of an electric motor operating.

-***Tip:*** *Use a fan (air cooler).*
+***Tip:*** *The scenario below demonstrates work of the app when using a fan*

+#### Learning
+1. Put the DevBoard on the fan.

-*To achieve better results, attach the DevBoard firmly to the device.*
+*Tip: To achieve better results, attach the DevBoard firmly to the device.*

+2. Run the anomaly detection.

+3. Save the silent mode (i.e. device is not operating) as one of the patterns.

+4. Switch on the fan, and run the first speed mode.

+*Tip: To achieve better results, wait till the fan completely switches to the mode and operates smoothly.*

+5. Save the anomaly as one of the patterns.

+Repeat steps 4-5 for the second and third-speed modes.

 #### Classification

-1. Put the DevBoard on the device.
-2. Run the anomaly detection.
+1. When all the required patterns are saved, run the anomaly detection.

-3. Save the anomaly as one of the patterns.
+2. Switch the speed modes to test the work of the app.

 ### VoicePIN